KelvenH/Guitar-Vault/README.md

 The site offers a subscription service for guitarist.
 Members enjoy access to a range of guitars (electric, acoustic and bass).
 Tiered subscription plans provide access to higher value instruments as well as provision of additional services (including express delivery and full guitar set-up).
 Members receive a 'plectrum' in exchange for their subscription fee which is used to grab a :guitar: from the vault.

 Guitar Vault has been built using <img valign="middle" height="50" src="https://github.com/devicons/devicon/blob/master/icons/django/django-original.svg"/> a <img valign="middle" height="40" src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg"/> framework, and also employs <img valign="middle" height="40" src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-plain-wordmark.svg"/> <img valign="middle" height="40" src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"/> <img valign="middle" height="30"  src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-plain.svg"/> and <img valign="middle" height="35" src="https://github.com/devicons/devicon/blob/master/icons/jquery/jquery-plain-wordmark.svg"/>.
 The deployed site is hosted on <img valign="middle" height="40" src="https://github.com/devicons/devicon/blob/master/icons/heroku/heroku-original-wordmark.svg"/>, the static and media images are hosted in the :cloud:  with <img valign="middle" height="75" src="https://github.com/devicons/devicon/blob/master/icons/amazonwebservices/amazonwebservices-plain-wordmark.svg"/>, whilst payments are processed through <img valign="middle" src="https://github.com/KelvenH/Guitar-Vault/blob/main/README_FILES/cc-stripe.png"/>.
 A fully responsive site layout is handled through <img valign="middle" height="40" src="https://github.com/devicons/devicon/blob/master/icons/bootstrap/bootstrap-plain-wordmark.svg"/>.

+Many guitarists suffer from G.A.S.
+(Gear Acquisition Syndrome) - a desire to accrue a range of guitars (as well as amps and pedals) to expand their tonal possibilities.
+There are many downsides to this, principally the bank balance battering and the need for space for all these instruments.
+And of course, you can only play 1 guitar at a time.
+Often the G.A.S. niggle is only temporarily quelled with a new purchase, before the urge for the next guitar takes over!
+This is where Guitar Vault comes in.
+Through this service, members get the chance to get their hands on a high end instrument and although these will only be in your possession for a month, the remedy comes from another guitar of your choosing to keep your playing rocking on and G.A.S. levels tuned down!

 ------
 # USER EXPERIENCE (UX)